 Shingles — prevention, treatment, and the pain that lingers

 You got a call at work.
 Your mother fell.
 It was bad enough that she went to the emergency room, and they want to admit her to the hospital.
 Your first feeling is relief.
 She's going to get care.
 She's going to be monitored.
 She's going to be safe in a place where there are doctors and nurses and equipment.
 You take it for granted that hospital is better than home in a crisis.
 Most of the time it is.
-But there's a side of hospitalization that nobody warns you about ahead of time, a reality that becomes visible around day three or four when you realize that the hospital itself is creating new problems as it tries to solve the original problem.
+But there's a side of hospitalization that nobody warns you about ahead of time, a reality that becomes visible around day three or four when you realize that the hospital itself is creating new problems as it tries to solve the original one.

 Your father spent two nights in the hospital after a procedure that went fine.
 When he came home, he was weaker than he was going in.
 He couldn't walk as far.
 He seemed confused about things he had understood before.
 You asked the hospital why this happened and basically got a shrug.
 They said it happens.
 You asked if there was something they did wrong and the answer was not quite no. It was more like: your father is elderly, hospitals are disorienting, sometimes people decompensate.